Matlab License Renewed 2016 -2017

 The Research Computing System provides a framework for sharing data, accessing compute power, and collaborating with peers on campus and around the globe.
 Our goal is to construct a dynamic "network of services" that you can use to organize your data, study it, and share outcomes.

 'docs' (the service you are looking at while reading this text) is one of a set of core services, or libraries, available for you to organize information you gather.
 Docs is a wiki, an online editor to collaboratively write and share documentation.
 (Wiki is a Hawaiian term meaning fast.)
 You can learn more about docs on the page UnderstandingDocs.
 The docs wiki is filled with pages that document the many different services and applications available on the Research Computing System.
 If you see information that looks out of date please don't hesitate to ask about it or fix it.
-If you want to create your own wiki for your lab or research project please contact support.

 The Research Computing System is designed to provide services to researchers in three core areas: